junxit/us-congress-code/title-21/chapter-9/sec-379j.md

 ### References in Text

 The Indian Self Determination and Educational Assistance Act, referred to in subsec. (a)(3)(B), probably means the Indian Self-Determination and Education Assistance Act, Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under section 450 of Title 25 and Tables.
+2203, which is classified principally to chapter 46 (§ 5301 et seq.) of Title 25, Indians.
+For complete classification of this Act to the Code, see Short Title note set out under section 5301 of Title 25 and Tables.

 ### Amendments